Knowledge-Aware Federated Active Learning with Non-IID Data: Method

 where $\mathbf{\hat\Omega}_i$ is a copy of global model parameters downloaded from the server to client $i$.
 The knowledge-specialized KL-Divergence is defined as:

-where $x$ is data from the unlabelled pool of client $i$.
-The knowledge-specialized KL-Divergence focuses on the each client's specialized knowledge and selects more informative data points from its specialized classes for labelling.
-In the Knowledge-Specialized probabilities, $\{n_{i,c}\}_{c\in\mathbb{C}}$ aim to enlarge the KL-Divergence on class $c$ if the class is considered to contain the client's specialized knowledge.
+where $\bm x$ is data from the unlabelled pool of client $i$.
+The knowledge-specialized KL-Divergence focuses on each client's specialized knowledge and selects more informative data points from its specialized classes for labelling.
+In the Knowledge-Specialized probabilities, $\{n_{i,c}\}_{c\in\mathbb{C}}$ serve to amplify the KL-Divergence on class $c$ if the class is considered to contain the client's specialized knowledge.